Categories: Technology

 Japan likewise aims for a power consumption of under 3 megawatts, a considerable figure since the country’s current highest entry in the top supercomputer list in the world, the Oakforest-PACS, which delivers only about a tenth of the targeted performance of the new machine, uses the same amount of power.

 China’s TaihuLight, on the other hand, uses more than 15 MW.
-TaihuLight is intended for use in engineering works and for research in areas that include weather and earth systems modeling, advanced manufacturing, life science, climate and data analytics.
+TaihuLight is intended for use in engineering works and for research in areas that include weather and earth systems modeling, advanced manufacturing, life science, climate, and data analytics.

 Targeted Uses For The New Supercomputer

 Sekiguchi said that the new supercomputer dubbed ABCI, which stands for AI Bridging Cloud Infrastructure may help tap medical records to develop new applications and services.
-The machine will be made available for a fee to corporations in Japan which currently outsource data crunching to overseas firms such as Microsoft and Google.
+The machine will be made available for a fee to corporations in Japan that currently outsource data crunching to overseas firms such as Microsoft and Google.

 Recent Posts

-11 hours ago
+6 hours ago

-12 hours ago
+7 hours ago

-13 hours ago
+8 hours ago

-16 hours ago
+8 hours ago

-18 hours ago
+10 hours ago

-22 hours ago
+10 hours ago